-Pakistan PM Nawaz Sharif disqualified from office
+Pakistan PM Sharif disqualified from office, resigns

 The assets, which were not declared on the family's wealth statement, were revealed in the massive Panama Papers leak in April 2016.

-Although Nawaz Sharif was not named in the Panama Papers, a joint investigation committee formed by the Supreme Court in April 2017 concluded in mid-July that their investigation revealed incriminating documents that pointed to the prime minister and his family's corruption.
+Although Nawaz Sharif was not named in the Panama Papers, a joint investigation committee formed by the Supreme Court in April 2017 concluded in mid-July that their investigation revealed incriminating documents that pointed to prime minister and his family's corruption.

+Investigators found that Sharif held a work permit for the United Arab Emirates for a previously undisclosed company, a violation of the country's constitution, according to the judgment.

-The Panama Papers leak sparked mass protests in Pakistan and calls from opposition political groups for a panel to investigate him and his children over their alleged offshore accounts.
+The Panama Papers leak sparked mass protests in Pakistan and calls from opposition political groups for a panel to investigate Sharif and his children over their alleged offshore accounts.

+Former cricket star Imran Khan, leader of the opposition PTI party, lobbied vigorously for Sharif's investigation and described the court's decision Friday as a "victory for the people."

+"Nations are not destroyed by wars, bombs or natural disasters.
+They are destroyed when their institutions have been destroyed," he said.
+"This is the beginning.
+Now all of us have to protect our resources and not let the corrupt exploit them."

+General elections are scheduled to be held next April, which the PMLN is widely expected to win, despite today's ruling.

+With the disqualification, Sharif cannot hold any parliamentary position, cannot become involved in election campaigns nor lead his party.

-Today's verdict is the second Supreme Court ruling this year on Sharif.
+Friday's verdict is the second Supreme Court ruling this year on Sharif.
 In April a five-judge panel formed by Pakistan's Supreme Court delivered a ruling ordering a new investigation over corruption allegations.

 This is the first time in the country's history that a leader has been disqualified from office following a judicial process.

+But no civilian prime minister has ever completed a full term in Pakistan.

+"Another elected Prime Minister sent home, but only to see him return with greater force & support & soonest Insha'Allah," tweeted Sharif's daughter Maryam, who many believed was being groomed to take the reins from her father.

-During his time in office there's been economic growth, a marked drop in terrorism and a bold foreign policy initiative which has led to strong ties with neighboring China and the formation of the strategically important China Pakistan Economic Corridor.
+During Sharif's time in office there's been economic growth, a marked drop in terrorism and a bold foreign policy initiative which has led to strong ties with neighboring China and the formation of the strategically important China Pakistan Economic Corridor.

 Political heavyweight